AstraZeneca/KAZU/CONTRIBUTING.md

 ### Developing for Kazu

-`pip install kazu[dev]` will get you the additional development dependencies we use for Kazu.
+`pip install -e kazu[dev]` will get you the additional development dependencies we use for Kazu.
 Please note the use of [pre-commit](https://pre-commit.com/) to ensure consistent code structure

 ### Running Tests